Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 ## Logs

 When initiating a tracing session, administrators can choose to enable log capture, which collects detailed Kong Gateway logs for the duration of the session.
-These logs are then correalted with traces using *trace_id* and *span_id* providing a comprehensive and drill-down view of logs generated during specific trace or span.
+These logs are then correlated with traces using *trace_id* and *span_id* providing a comprehensive and drill-down view of logs generated during specific trace or span.

 ## Payload Capture